tjgreene27/participation/participation.md

 # Lecture 2

 ## How Did I Prepare Before Lecture?
+Went to the TA's office hours and fixed Linux problems so I would be ready for class.

+## How Did I Contribute During Lecture?

+## What Was or Is The Most Confusing Thing?

+# Lecture 3

+## How Did I Prepare Before Lecture?
+My car was totaled from the flood and I was unable to make it to class
+## How Did I Contribute During Lecture?
+I was absent

+## What Was or Is The Most Confusing Thing?
+bash

+# Lecture 4

+## How Did I Prepare Before Lecture?
+I figured out how to access and make this participation document, and I started my cheat sheet since I was absent the last class.

 ## How Did I Contribute During Lecture?

 ## What Was or Is The Most Confusing Thing?